-CryptoLocker is also different from other types of trojans by allowing your computer and software to keep on working without crashing or freezing you system, but your files, such as personal documents, media, spreadsheets and others, are encrypted.
+CryptoLocker is also different from other types of Trojans by allowing your computer and software to keep on working without crashing or freezing your system, but your files, such as personal documents, media, spreadsheets and others, are encrypted.

 The criminals retain the only copy of the decryption key on their server – it is not saved on your computer, so you cannot unlock your files without their assistance.

 If CryptoLocker is running and has already popped up its payment demand page, you can yous a good anti-virus program such as free Sophos Virus Removal Tool to remove it and clean up, but the Virus Removal Tool cannot decrypt your scrambled files – the contents are unrecoverable without the key, so you may as well delete them.

 Read recently posted “Crypto Ransomware Family grows: what you need to know about CryptoWall trojan” for updates on additions to Crypto malware family, additional creenshots and tips on how to identify and rid of this ransomware.

 Don’t want to get hit by ransomware?
 Be Proactive!